- The Battery Powered Heater – Mythical Heating System

 The Good News?
 Small individual battery powered heaters for jackets, blankets, gloves, boots and 500BTU 12v car battery heaters do exist.
 There are some options available you might not know about.
 As an example you can buy safe indoor propane heaters.

 It is possible a portable battery operated space heater might exist in the future.
-(Newer batteries like the 18650 can hold a lot more charge than old fashioned alkaline batteries, so change is happening.)
+Newer batteries like the 18650, 21700 and 26650 can hold a lot more power per pound than older alkaline batteries.
 We will update this post as technology changes.
-Last Update: Oct 2018.
+Last Update: Jan 2022

 Safe Indoor Space Heaters

-There are a number of safe indoor propane heaters.
-Both of the units below are California compliant.
-If you stock a number of the propane tanks or have a larger external one you can provide relatively safe emergency backup heat.
+The best alternative is a safe indoor propane heater.
+The units below are California compliant.
+If you store a few propane tanks or have a larger external one you can provide safe emergency backup heat.